sadafshahab12/giaic-assignment-4/README.md

 ### **Why is mainloop() needed?**
 - root.mainloop() starts the Tkinter event loop.
 - Without it, the script runs and exits instantly, so the window doesn't stay open.

+Pack function ke kaam
+### Pack function ke kaam mein shamil hain:

+- Widgets ko window mein add karna: Pack function widgets ko window mein add karta hai.
+- Widgets ko arrange karna: Pack function widgets ko ek dusre ke neeche ya saath mein arrange karta hai.
+- Widgets ko resize karna: Pack function widgets ko window ke size ke hisab se resize karta hai.
+- Widgets ko position karna: Pack function widgets ko window mein ek specific position par position karta hai.

+## Create a rectangle with a tag
+rect = canvas.create_rectangle(10, 10, 50, 50, tags="cell")

+### Use the tag to move the rectangle
+canvas.move("cell", 10, 10)

+### Use the tag to delete the rectangle
+canvas.delete("cell")

+- r1["x2"] < r2["x1"]: This condition checks if the right edge of the first rectangle is to the left of the left edge of the second rectangle.
+If this is true, the rectangles do not overlap.
+- r1["x1"] > r2["x2"]: This condition checks if the left edge of the first rectangle is to the right of the right edge of the second rectangle.
+If this is true, the rectangles do not overlap.
+- r1["y2"] < r2["y1"]: This condition checks if the bottom edge of the first rectangle is above the top edge of the second rectangle.
+If this is true, the rectangles do not overlap.
+- r1["y1"] > r2["y2"]: This condition checks if the top edge of the first rectangle is below the bottom edge of the second rectangle.
+If this is true, the rectangles do not overlap.